momotofu/medatime/README.md

 3. Install JavaScript dependencies by running $ `npm i`
 4. Run `gatsby develop` to start up your dev server
 5. Open your browser to `localhost:8000`

+For more CLI options check out the [Gatsby docs](https://www.gatsbyjs.org/docs/gatsby-cli/)